Despite huge volcano blast, Tonga avoids widespread disaster

 New Zealand’s military said it hoped the airfield in Tonga would be opened either Wednesday or Thursday.
 The military said it had considered an airdrop but that was “not the preference of the Tongan authorities.”

+Jonathan Veitch, the U.N.’s Fiji-based acting resident coordinator for the Pacific islands, said he was hopeful the runway would be operational very soon.
+And despite damage on the coastline and at the port in Tongatapu, he said, ships should be able to dock.

-New Zealand also sent a navy ship to Tonga on Tuesday, with another planned to leave later in the day, and pledged an initial 1 million New Zealand dollars ($680,000) toward recovery efforts.
+New Zealand also sent two navy ships to Tonga on Tuesday and pledged an initial 1 million New Zealand dollars ($680,000) toward recovery efforts.

 Australia sent a navy ship from Sydney to Brisbane to prepare for a support mission if needed.